vipers-web-design/private-repo-readme/feedverse-README.md

 - Shows how many comments you've written and gotten

 ### Settings
-- Deep linked tabs to become shareable
+- Deep linked tabs to become shareable if you need to show were a setting is located
 - Change name
 - Turn invisible (currently admin only, soon will be subscriber only)
+- Change Password
 - Made a mistake blocking someone, you can unblock them

 ### General